menu

 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, West Peoria is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+West Peoria is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, West Peoria is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in West Peoria who work in sales jobs (13.78%), office and administrative support (9.66%), and food service (8.95%).

 Setting & Lifestyle